-The managers we interviewed were Anthony Greco, Director, Learning Design & Delivery, Sarah Cincotta, Manager, Global Marketing, Simone-Eva Redrupp, Managing Director, Customized Learning Solutions, Addie Johnson, Manager, Global Talent Management, Amanda Paulson, Manager, Technical Projects, and Jesse Rowell, Global Director of Client Relations and Market Development.
+The managers we interviewed were Anthony Greco, Director, Learning Design & Delivery, Sarah Cincotta, Director, Global Marketing, Simone-Eva Redrupp, Managing Director, Customized Learning Solutions, Addie Johnson, Director, Global Talent Management, Amanda Paulson, Director, Product Development, and Jesse Rowell, Global Director of Client Relations and Market Development.

 As the manager of a virtual team at Aperian Global, what have been your biggest hurdles to establishing a thriving (virtual) team culture?

 Anthony: One of the biggest challenges is time zones.
 I have some team members whose days overlap with mine for a period of time, and some who do not at all.
 I try to make myself available whenever needed, but the level of support you can provide to someone during their actual workday as they are going through tasks is so important.
 The second challenge is a lack of face-to-face opportunities.
 I manage individuals whom I’ve never met, and many of the team members have never met one another.
 This may be more common in our organization than in others, but is nonetheless a difficulty in building rapport with more relationship-oriented individuals.